 What is the programme?

-This new programme (launching Autumn 2019 and fully funded by the CIPD) will match aspiring HR directors (aiming to be in an HR director position within two-to-three years) with established and experienced senior leaders to share knowledge and provide support.
+It matches aspiring HR directors (people professionals likely to be in a Head of HR/senior BP role and aiming to be in an HR director position within two-to-three years) with established and experienced senior leaders to share knowledge and provide support.

-The mentoring will be complemented by three 90 minute virtual learning interactions, focused on the transition into a leadership position, and completed by each cohort together.
-These webinar modules will be run by The Clutterbuck Partnership and all participants will receive related learning materials.
-In between each module, mentors and mentees will be expected to meet at least once, either in person or virtually.
-We recommend the first meeting is face-to-face.
+The nine to 12 month mentoring relationship is complemented by three virtual learning interactions, focused on the transition into a leadership position, and completed by each cohort together.
+These webinar modules will be run by renowned leadership and mentoring expert Professor David Clutterbuck and The Clutterbuck Partnership and all participants will receive related learning materials.
+In between each module, mentors and mentees will be expected to meet (virtually or face-to-face depending on local restrictions) at least once.

-Through participating in the programme, mentees will come away with a transition plan for the next two-to-three years, better understand the transition required to move into an HR leadership role, as well as having the opportunity to learn from a senior leader.
+Through participating in the programme, mentees will come away with a better understanding of the transition required to move into an executive HR role, have the opportunity to learn from a senior leader and develop a network of peers.

 Great leaders often benefit from great mentors.
 This new programme gives you the chance to make the next step in your career with guidance and wisdom from those who have already helped make an impact on the profession and wider business.

 Director of Membership

-For more information and to decide if you want to take part in this exciting programme, click on our FAQs below for mentors and mentees.
+For more information, click on our FAQs below for mentors and mentees.

-- Develop a 9-12 month relationship with a mentee or mentor, including regular communication and at least one meeting in person.
+- Develop a nine to 12 month relationship with a mentee or mentor, including regular communication and meetings (virtually or face-to-face depending on local restrictions).

 - Share feedback, learning and outcomes with the CIPD Programme lead on an ongoing basis.